ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 I use /assets for some local .json files that contain some of my data that is needed in the application.
 In /components I keep all my generic components that can be used by pages and other components.
 This is what you would put in a SharedModule in Angular for example.
-/i18n contains all my translations of my website as well as the initialisation of the i18n library.
+/i18n contains all my translations of my website as well as the initialisation of an i18n library.
 Same goes for the /store that contains my implementation of a store.

 ### Modules
 Vue is designed to be as lightweight as possible and this can be seen in how the basic project is structured: no modules are present.
-Vue does support modules but those are not like we know them from other frameworks like Angular.
+Vue does support modules but not in the way like we know them from other frameworks like Angular.
 Vue modules are simply ES6 modules.

 ## BlogPost component
 Our first component we will write is a BlogPost component.
 In a first stage of our little project we will just hardcode a blogpost.
-The BlogPost component is super simple:
+The BlogPost component is small:

 ```vue
 <template>